danielhariyanto/tamid-tech-consulting-application-prompts/application-questions/README.md

 ## Introduction
-This application will be live from July 17th to July 31st at 11:59 PM EST.
+This application will be live from August 9th to August 20th at 11:59 PM EST.

 These challenges are meant to test your ability in a variety of topics, such as programming, debugging, and documenting code.